esperanca/personal_website/src/posts/weeknote-020.md

 There are many ways.
 But there is no [Way of Ways](https://medium.com/@johnpcutler/the-way-of-ways-6988b272bcc5), unfortunately.

 A strategy is a beast - you have to find the joy of not knowing things.
+And relentless ask questions.
 And in times of global crisis, to accept that you will be wrong, no matter how smart you think you are.
 Optimism goes a long way.

 ## Things that bring me joy